amgarton47/CS62data-structures/JUnit_LinkedLists/project/README.md

 To get started, we're going to write some JUnit tests to test the functionality of the `LinkedList` class.

 To create a new set of tests, right click on your project and then select `New -> JUnit Test case`.
 This should pop up a dialog box.
+Make sure that `New JUnit Jupiter test` is selected at the top.
 Under the "Name" field, put the name "LinkedListTest".
 Then press "Finish".
 When you do, you may see a window pop-up telling you that JUnit 5 is not on the build path.
 If it does, make sure that "Add JUnit 5 library to the build path" is selected and click "OK".

 You should now see a class called LinkedListTest with a *very* simple test.